rebeccaferrell/CSSS508/Lectures/slides_week_3.md

     + What is the distribution of arrival times for flights leaving NYC over a 24 hour period?
     + Are especially late or early arrivals particular to some regions or airlines?

-**Warning!** The `flights` data has 336776 rows, so if you do a badly specified join, you can end up with many matches per observation and have the data blow up.
+**Warning!** `flights` has 336776 rows, so if you do a sloppy join, you can end up with many matches per observation and have the data blow up.

 Homework